abuehl/abuehl.github.io/_posts/2025-10-11-partitions.md

 > directly or indirectly exported by the primary module interface unit (module.import).
 > **No diagnostic is required for a violation of these rules.**

+Partitions can only be imported inside other parts of the same module.

 ### The Transaction partition

 The `Transaction` partition is in the